shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

         <b>We need to use the combineLatest operator.</b><br/>
         <ul>
             <li>We get notified everytime one of the source Observable emits a new item</li>
+            <li>Two observables are merge into one, the result is a combination of both values</li>
             <li>If we translate this into code we have the following</li>
             <li>The first two arguments are our state Observables, then the last argument is a function that receives the state values and returns whatever you want but here the list of trending user objects!</li>
         </ul>